shashikantb/localnews/README.md

 # This is the full JSON content of the service account key from your Firebase project.
 # It's used by the server to send push notifications securely.
 # Go to Firebase Console > Project Settings > Service accounts > Generate new private key
-# Store this as a single-line string in your .env.local file.
+# Store this as a single-line string in your .env.local file or a secret manager.
 FIREBASE_SERVICE_ACCOUNT_JSON='{"type": "service_account", "project_id": ...}'